BetaThis is a new service – your feedback will help us to improve it.

 The following sections outline how exclusions data collection has changed since it was first collected in 1994/95.
 Consistent data is available from academic year 2006/07 onwards.

-From Autumn term 2021/22, data will be published on a termly basis once available.
-As such there will be three statistics release per academic year.
+From Autumn term 2021/22, data has been published on a termly basis once available.
+As such there are three statistics releases per academic year.

-The first will cover the Autumn term, the second publication will cover both Autumn and Spring terms, and the final publication will cover the full academic year, as with previous annual publications.
+The first covers the Autumn term, the second publication covers the Spring term, and the final publication covers the full academic year, as with previous annual publications.

 There is no change to the data collection schedule as a result of this change.